August Home Maintenance and Safety Checklist

 Scrub out the microwave

 Six months of nuked canned chili isn't appetizing anyone.
-Cleaning the microwave the easy way by putting a bowl of water inside and warming it for a minute.
+Clean the microwave the easy way by putting a bowl of water inside and warming it for a minute.
 The steam will make it easier to scrub off all those caked-on leftovers.

 Deep clean the stovetop and oven